 Then I begin working.

 I don’t look at my phone, email, facebook, or twitter until after I’ve completed that first big task of my day.
-I pause my inboxes the night before (using inbox pause) so that, in the morning, if I do need to send out any emails I can do so without being bombarded with any incoming mail.
-Remember, email is someone else’s request of your time.
 Prioritize your goals and tasks first before looking at email so you don’t go into reactive mode as opposed to proactive mode.

 My morning routine takes just over an hour.
 I can’t stress enough to you the importance of a great morning routine, as it will set you up for a successful day – and life.
 With that said, what I do isn’t for everyone.
-I experimented with a few different things and figured out what worked for me.
-You should do the same.
-Soon you’ll know what things work for you, and you’ll enjoy starting your day.
+I experimented with a few different things and figured out what worked for me, yours could be longer or shorter depending on what works so just test out until you find a good fit.

 It also can change over time so don’t be too rigid with it.